kothar/brotli-go/README.md

 See <https://github.com/google/brotli> for the upstream C/C++ source, and the `VERSION.md` file to find out the currently vendored version.

+Official Wrapper
+---

+After this project was created, in [March 2017](https://github.com/google/brotli/commit/a657d9969dfb9655f4b483a658ad5da9dda3e52e), the upstream brotli repository has added an [official wrapper for Go](https://github.com/google/brotli/tree/master/go/cbrotli).

+One significant difference is that the official wrapper loads the brotli library dynamically, which requires you to install brotli in addition to your Go application.
+This wrapper links the brotli implementaton into your go code statically.
+The underlying implementation is the same, so you may prefer one version or the other depending on your use case.

 Usage
 ---